Here to Help Learning Speakers

 Forrest & Beth Mora

-As the founders and past directors of their church’s marriage ministry, they have served their local community through speaking, leading retreats, community events, teaching marriage classes, and establishing a marriage mentoring program.
-They are honest and open about their own day-to-day marriage ups and downs.
+As the founders and past directors of their church’s marriage ministry, they have served their local community through speaking, leading retreats and community events, teaching marriage classes, and establishing a marriage mentoring program.
+They are honest and open about their day-to-day marriage ups and downs.
 They are real, practical, and not afraid to laugh at themselves.
-Forrest and Beth share how their God-given roles create a God-honoring team to serve each other, their children, church, and the community.
-The Moras rely on a firm Biblical foundation and share a passion for seeing Christian marriages become a living witness of God’s love to serve the world.
+Forrest and Beth share how their God-given roles create a God-honoring team to serve each other, their children, the church, and the community.
+The Moras rely on a firm Biblical foundation and are passionate about seeing Christian marriages become a living witness of God’s love to serve the world.

 Beth's Speaking Topics

 Dream Bigger Question: What is the end goal of Christian home education?
 Answer: To love God more and serve more.
 Parents, your elementary-aged child needs an education in dreaming big.
 “But wait!” the parent says, “He can’t even complete his regular assignments!”
 Dreaming big can turn your ho-hum learner into an active one.
 We all need purpose behind even the simplest of tasks.
-We, as home educating families, can get buried in a pile of book learning and forget what education is really for, to serve others.
-Please bring your wiggly child, tween, and teen with you to this inspiring talk that just might change your city, state, country, or even the world.
+As home-educating families, we can get buried in a pile of book learning and forget what education is really for— to serve others.
+Please bring your wiggly child, tween, and teen to this inspiring talk that might change your city, state, country, or even the world.
 Disclaimer: There may be no stopping your child!

 “My best convention take away was from Keynote Speaker Beth Mora: Homeschool parents have purpose.
 We are called.
 We go to our knees dependent on our Father, and we walk strong with Him, We don’t bail when the need is great.
 We dream bigger.” -Robin N.